 The damage had been done.
 From denials and customer blaming to deleting negative comments and lack of accountability, this incident is a prime example of what not to do in a social media crisis.
 If Carolina Girls had had a plan in place to manage the firestorm, they could have come out on the other side of the situation virtually unscathed, rather than later closing their Kiawah Island location (their Facebook page shows them operating in Charleston).

 You’ve poured your heart, money, and hard work into your small business.
-Then, imagine if that were all wiped out in an instant over a situation you could’ve managed with a crisis plan.
+Then, imagine if that were all wiped out in an instant over a situation you could’ve managed with a crisis communication plan.

 Consider this staggering stat: Businesses risk a 22% hit to the bottom line — in terms of the number of customers lost — when a potential customer finds a single negative review in the first two pages of online search results.
 If three negative reviews are found, the percentage of lost customers increases to 59.2%.